AlexisTessier/vibrato-bdd/README.md

 About
 -----

-A minimalist Behaviour Driven Development framework.
+A Behaviour Driven Development framework.
 You can write your specifications and tests directly in javascript using a fluent API, based on Gherkin syntax.

 It works fine with Karma test runner and istanbul.